 “Challenge yourself.
 Change your world.”

 We’ll help you sort through these questions — and many, many more — with structured pre-departure training and lots of links to resources (articles, movies, TED Talks, books, etc.).

-Each of our programs, both in the U.S. and abroad, offers unique opportunities to understand social, economic, and cultural differences.
+Each of our programs, in the U.S. and abroad, offers unique opportunities to understand social, economic, and cultural differences.
 Some differences will be more visible and others will be more subtle.
 These pre-departure training events provide you with the tools to approach your engagement thoughtfully, no matter where you serve.

-DukeEngage program leaders facilitate a minimum of two meetings with DukeEngage participants in the semester prior to departure.
-Meetings are scheduled around participant course schedules so that all students can participate.Group meetings often focus on building group dynamics, teaching technical skills, and discussing the culture and communities of partner sites.
+DukeEngage faculty leaders facilitate a minimum of two program-specific meetings during the spring semester that DukeEngage participants are required to attend.
+Group meetings often focus on setting context for the program – building group dynamics, teaching technical skills, and discussing the culture and communities of partner sites.
 Many program leaders incorporate readings, film, and activities.
 Students are encouraged to bring their program/site-specific questions to these meetings.